sparkbox/trivia11y/README.md

 This project requires [Node.js](https://nodejs.org) and `npm` (included with Node.js) to build the site and run it in local development.
 The LTS (Long Term Support) version is recommended for most cases.

+You will need `netlify-cli` installed globally before running `npm start`, so be sure to run `npm i -g netlify-cli` if you don't have it installed already.

 Here are the main commands you'll need to run to get the project up and running.

 ```sh